An HI story of galaxies in Abell 2626 and beyond: deficiency in A2626 and the Swarm galaxies

 \subsection{\hi deficiency and \hi morphology}

-As a next step, in Fig. \ref{fig:HIdef_plot2}, we have explored the same \hi deficiency vs. projected distance plot with colour codes and symbols to include additional information regarding the \hi morphologies of those 76 galaxies.
+In this subsection we explore possible relations between the \hi deficiencies and the \hi morphologies of galaxies in order to gain insights in the physical mechanisms that may be responsible for the \hi deficiencies.
+As a next step, in Fig. \ref{fig:HIdef_plot2}, we explore the same \hi deficiency vs projected distance plot with colour codes and symbols to include additional information regarding the \hi morphologies of these 76 galaxies.

 \textbf{\hi deficiency and visual classifications}